brettwooldridge/HikariCP/README.md

 There is nothing faster.
 There is nothing more correct.
 HikariCP is a "zero-overhead" production-quality connection pool.
 Coming in at roughly 50Kb, the library is extremely light.

-Using a stub-JDBC implementation to isolate and measure the overhead of HikariCP, comparative benchmarks were performed on a commodity PC.
+Using the excellent [JMH microbenchmark framework](http://openjdk.java.net/projects/code-tools/jmh/) developed by the Oracle JVM performance team, extremely accurate microbenchmarks were created to isolate and measure the overhead of HikariCP and other popular pools.
+You can checkout the [HikariCP benchmark project for details](https://github.com/brettwooldridge/HikariCP-benchmark) and review/run the benchmarks yourself.

 <p align="center">
   <img align="center" src="http://github.com/brettwooldridge/HikariCP/wiki/ConnectionCycle.png">